-If you were arrested for driving under the influence of alcohol, drugs, prescriptions, or a combination of them, David Pflaum is the DUI lawyer known as the right defender.
-He protects the rights of his clients and gets the gets the best possible results for them.
+If you were arrested for driving under the influence of alcohol, drugs, prescription medication, marijuana, or a combination of them, David Pflaum is the right DUI lawyer with over 25 years of expertise to defend you.

-You have constitutional rights.
-A skilled DUI lawyer like attorney Pflaum makes a difference in the results of a DUI prosecution.
+An experienced DUI lawyer like Mr. Pflaum makes a positive difference in the outcome of a DUI defense.

 There are several ways attorney Pflaum helps a client get released from jail before the first court date or during the first court date at the arraignment.